Artistic Director | Neil McPherson

 Literary Assistants (International) | Serena Haywood and Sian Rowland

 Associate Producer | Arsalan Sattari

 Board of Trustees | Lisa Cagnacci, Felix Cassel, Gordon Hopkinson, Russell Levinson, Rebecca Maltby, Alice Pakenham and Paul Webster

 And our many interns and volunteers.

 The Steam Industry was founded by Phil Willmott in 1992.
-It comprises two strands to its work: the Finborough Theatre (under Artistic Director Neil McPherson), and The Phil Willmott Company (under Artistic Director Phil Willmott) which presents productions throughout London as well as annually at the Finborough Theatre.
+It comprises two strands to its work: the Finborough Theatre (under Artistic Director Neil McPherson), and The Phil Willmott Company (under Artistic Director Phil Willmott) which presents productions throughout London.

 Equal Opportunities Policy